 Grooming and Details

-- Ladies, a light touch of makeup can enhance your natural beauty and keep you looking fresh throughout the shoot.
+• Brides should opt for a light touch of makeup to enhance natural beauty and maintain a fresh look throughout the shoot.

-- Gentlemen, ensure your outfit is wrinkle-free, shoes are polished, and hair is neatly styled.
+• Grooms should ensure their outfit is wrinkle-free, shoes polished, and hair neatly styled.

 Tip: Don’t forget about your skin!
-Moisturise well in the days leading up to your shoot since you are hydrated; glowing skin always looks fantastic on camera.
+Moisturise well in the days leading up to your shoot; glowing skin always looks fantastic on camera.

 Colours That Complement Skin Tones